Leland Hobbs: Early life and military career

 Hobbs was born on February 4, 1892, in Gloucester, Massachusetts and was raised in New Jersey.
-In 1911 he attended the United States Military Academy (USMA) at West Point, New York.
-He graduated four years later in June 1915, as part of the West Point class of 1915, also known as "the class the stars fell on", graduating alongside Dwight D. Eisenhower, Omar N. Bradley, James A. Van Fleet, Henry Aurand, Roscoe B. Woodruff, Stafford LeRoy Irwin, John W. Leonard, Charles W. Ryder, Vernon Prichard and Paul J. Mueller.
+In June 1911 he attended the United States Military Academy (USMA) at West Point, New York.

+He graduated from the academy almost exactly four years later in June 1915, as part of the West Point class of 1915, also known as "the class the stars fell on", graduating alongside Dwight D. Eisenhower, Omar Bradley, James Van Fleet, Henry Aurand, Roscoe B. Woodruff, Stafford LeRoy Irwin, John W. Leonard, Charles W. Ryder, Vernon Prichard and Paul J. Mueller.
 Like Hobbs, all of these men would later become general officers.

-He was subsequently commissioned as a second lieutenant in the Infantry Branch of United States Army and was assigned to the 12th Infantry Regiment, then stationed at Nogales, Arizona.
+He was subsequently commissioned as a second lieutenant in the Infantry Branch of the United States Army and was assigned to the 12th Infantry Regiment, then stationed at Nogales, Arizona.
 He saw his first action there in the skirmishes with the Mexican bandits during the Pancho Villa Expedition.

 He then saw service in California and Maryland, until, after the American entry into World War I, he was ordered to the Western Front with the 11th Infantry Division.
-However, the Armistice with Germany on November 11, 1918 was signed before the division saw any action.
+However, the Armistice with Germany on November 11, 1918, was signed before the division saw any action.
 The division was ordered back to the United States and then deactivated at Camp Meade, Maryland.
 Hobbs briefly commanded the 3rd Battalion of the 63rd Infantry Regiment.
 He was then assigned to the USMA, where he served as an assistant instructor of tactics until 1924.